-This Directive provides rules to which agency audit staff must adhere for auditing payment requests issued against cost reimbursable contracts.
+This Directive provides procedures agency audit staff must use for auditing payment requests issued against cost reimbursable contracts.
 Agencies must ensure that audits of payment requests are conducted in accordance with the Directive's requirements prior to approving requests for payment under such contracts.